MindTheSystem/mindthesystem/src/pages/contact.md

         options:
           - Enquiry about services
           - Enquiry about rate
-          - 'Enquiry about our '
+          - Enquiry about our work
         is_required: true
         type: form_field
       - input_type: text